swch/Strivve-SDK/postman-samples/README.md

 4. Upsert the card using the carholder id from #3 (note that the card has a child "address".
 Although addresses can be shared between cards, it's often easier just to add a new one every time)
 5. Create an account using the merchant id and cardholder id from #3.
 For this example, the creds are supplied when creating the account (it is possible to start the job without credentials).
 To know which credentials are required initially, check the account_link attributes in the merchant site -- the initial credentials have a type of "initial_account_link".
 6. Post the job using the cardholder id, card id, and account id.
+7. Polling the cardholder or job.
-7-0.
-By polling the cardholder or the job (job in this example), you can determine if new credentials are required.
+    0. By polling the cardholder or the job (job in this example), you can determine if new credentials are required.
 All jobs should be monitored until a termination type is set.
 All statuses that start with "PENDING" will be accompanied with a credential request.
 These credential requests include what parameters are required, along with an envelope_id.
-7-1.
-If initial credentials are incorrect, the envelope_id and new credentials must be supplied in the subsequent response.
+    1. If initial credentials are incorrect, the envelope_id and new credentials must be supplied in the subsequent response.
-7-2.
-In the case where additional information is required (like a one-time-passcode), once again the appriate prompt must be made to the cardholder and the values must be submitted with envelope_id.
+    2. In the case where additional information is required (like a one-time-passcode), once again the appriate prompt must be made to the cardholder and the values must be submitted with envelope_id.
 8. When polling the job returns a termination type, the session can be closed.